TIGRLab/datman/docs/datman_conf.rst

 Paths
 *****
-This block determines the structure of each Datman managed study.
-Each time a new pipeline folder or other resource is added to your projects a new entry needs to be added to the list.
+This block determines the structure for the contents of each Datman managed study folder.
 The keys are a short descriptive name for the folder and the values are the relative path the folder should be given within configured studies.